Lifetime ISA guide

 How much you save depends on how much you put into the account each month.
-There’s no minimum amount that you have to pay in monthly, and you can pay in whatever dribs and drabs if and when you can afford to – you don’t need to pay it in a lump sum each month.
+There’s no minimum amount that you have to pay in monthly, so you can pay in dribs and drabs if and when you can afford to – you don’t need to pay it in a lump sum each month.

-Best case scenario: If you were to open your LISA on your 18th birthday and save the maximum amount of £4,000 each month, by the time you go to retire you’d have saved £128,000 and received an extra £32,000 from the government on top of that.
+Best case scenario: If you were to open your LISA on your 18th birthday and save the maximum amount of £4,000 each year, by the time you go to retire you’d have saved £132,000 and received an extra £33,000 from the government on top of that.
 That's a lot of free cash!

-If you use the LISA to purchase a property, the funds will also go straight from the bank to the solicitor handling the property purchase.
+If you use the LISA to purchase a property, the funds will go straight from the bank to the solicitor handling the property purchase.

-One risk worth knowing is that, if you decide to withdraw your money to spend on something that's not your first property, you will lose any 25% bonus that the government has added to your savings and will also have to pay a 5% fine on top of that – ouch!
+One risk worth knowing is that, if you decide to withdraw your money to spend on something that's not your first property, you will lose any 25% bonus that the government has added to your savings and will also have to pay a 6.25% fine on top of that – ouch!

 This means that if you decide not to buy a property, you’ll need to leave your cash in the LISA until your 60th birthday to avoid the fine (but you don’t have to continue paying more cash into it each month).